Anorov/cloudflare-scrape/README.md

 * Python 2.6 - 3.x
 * **[Requests](https://github.com/kennethreitz/requests)** >= 2.0
 * **[Node.js](https://nodejs.org/)**
     * Your computer or server may already have it (check with `node -v`).
-If not, you can install it with `apt-get install nodejs-legacy` on Ubuntu and Debian.
+If not, you can install it with `apt-get install nodejs` on Ubuntu.
+Debian requires `nodejs-legacy`.
 Otherwise, please read [Node's installation instructions](https://nodejs.org/en/download/package-manager/).

 `python setup.py install` will install the Python dependencies automatically.
 Node is the only application you need to install yourself.